What is Minimum Viable Product?

 The main key characteristic or motive is to find out about the product’s final result.
 However, if clients do not like it, the production company might change or even abandon their projects without wasting time.

 Feedback from users may affect the original project.
-Moreover, the developing teams will only use their time, money, advertising, and efforts on products that people like or want.
+Moreover, the developing teams will only spend their time, money, advertising, and efforts on products people like or want.

 Here the critical characteristics of an MVP work like a hidden gem.